bitstadium/HockeySDK-Android/README.md

 To integrate User Metrics with your app, perform the following steps:

-1. Open your app's main activity and add the import statement and one line of code to the activity's `onCreate`-callback:
+1. Open your app's main activity and add the import statement and one line of code to the activity's `onCreate`-callback.
+Add the `trackEvent()`-call wherever you want to track a custom event.

 ```java
 //add this import